 How Recent Changes to Louisiana Law Are Helping Clergy Sexual Abuse Victims Seek Justice

 Many turn to the church as a place of refuge where they can feel safe from harm, placing their trust in its clergy members.
 However, in recent years several brave survivors have come forward with accounts of sexual abuse perpetrated by clergy who betrayed that trust, often preying upon the church’s most vulnerable members.
-These stories have sent shockwaves through the Roman Catholic Church, emboldening many other victims to also speak up and take a stand against their abusers.
-This has led toward a steadily growing movement to hold those who committed these crimes—as well as the institutions that enabled and in some instances protected them—accountable.
+These stories have sent shockwaves through the Roman Catholic Church, emboldening many other victims also to speak up and take a stand against their abusers.
+This has led to a steadily growing movement to hold those who committed these crimes—as well as the institutions that enabled and, in some instances, protected them—accountable.
 These cases have been documented across several Louisiana parishes, including Orleans, East Baton Rouge, and Lafayette.
 If you are among those who experienced sexual abuse from a clergy member in Louisiana, you deserve to have a dedicated lawyer on your side.

 The experienced attorneys at Mansfield Melancon Cranmer & Dick are committed to helping victims of clergy sexual abuse find justice.
 From the priest directly responsible to the leadership and institutions that may have contributed to the crime, we strive to hold each party legally accountable for their actions and inaction.
 Learn about these cases and how recently passed Louisiana legislation is giving clergy abuse victims a new opportunity to pursue civil damages in court.